libp2p/specs/identify/README.md

 `/ipfs/id/push/1.0.0` as the protocol id string.
 When the remote peer accepts the stream, the local peer will send an `Identify` message and close the stream.

+Upon recieving the pushed `Identify` message, the remote peer should update their local metadata repository with the information from the message.
+Note that missing fields should be ignored, as peers may choose to send partial updates containing only the fields whose values have changed.

 ## The Identify Message

 ```protobuf